GeoMOER/moer-bsc-base-r/docs/units/_unit00/unit00-02_deliverables.md

 final_grade
 ```

-Note that you do not have to achieve five points in each assignment.
+Passing the course requires at least five points in regard to your final grade and submitting the unmarked assignments in time.
-However, passing the course requires at least five points in regard to your final grade and submitting the unmarked assignments in time.
+Note: Depending on your module registration, this course may be ungraded.
+Submissions are still mandatory and will be marked as pass/fail as described above.

 {: .notice--info}